pawamoy/django-suit-dashboard/docs/usage.rst

     from django.contrib.admin.sites import AdminSite
     from django.conf.urls import url

-    from .views import CustomView
+    from .views import HomeView

     class DashboardSite(AdminSite):
         def get_urls(self):
             urls = super(DashboardSite , self).get_urls()
             custom_urls = [
-                url(r'^$', self.admin_view(CustomView.as_view()), name='index'),
+                url(r'^$', self.admin_view(HomeView.as_view()), name='index'),
             ]

             del urls[0]
             return custom_urls + urls

-As you can see, the first URL (leading to the main page of the interface) has been replaced by a link to our custom view.
+As you can see, the first URL (leading to the main page of the interface) has been replaced by a link to our custom home view.
 It will allow us to add more links to more content.

 .. note::

-    If you want to keep the original main page, just comment ``del urls[0]`` and change the regular experssion of the custom URL (something like ``r'^dashboard/'``).
+    If you want to keep the original main page, just comment ``del urls[0]`` and change the regular expression of the custom home URL (something like ``r'^dashboard/'``).
     Note that in this case, you will have to add a link to the dashboard somehow in the basic main page, or you will need to enter the URL manually